 - SPCH 1311: Introduction to Speech Communication

-- NAACLS approved phlebotomy program or
+- completion of a NAACLS-approved phlebotomy program or

-- hold certification as a phlebotomy technician or
+- certification as a phlebotomy technician or

 - Obtain official transcripts for coursework taken at any schools other than ACC.
 Medical Laboratory Technology course work completed with a grade of “C” or higher at another regionally accredited institution may be applied toward completion of the program at Austin Community College.
 Course(s) must have been completed no more than 1 year prior to acceptance to the ACC Medical Laboratory Technology program.
 The Department Chair will review official transcripts, course descriptions, and syllabi to determine the suitability of the previous courses completed.
 A challenge exam may be required.
 Additionally, the student must submit a letter of withdrawal in good standing from the previous Program Director along with all other documents required in the Application Process by the application deadline.